About the Dystrophin Interactome Project

 Methods:

-We have utilised previosuly published literature and online interaction databases in combination with our own experimental data to generate a comprehensive interactome of dystrophin.
+We have utilised previously published literature and online interaction databases in combination with our own experimental data to generate a comprehensive interactome of dystrophin.
 Experimental data was be obtained using the 'QUICK' method for protein interaction screening by quantitative immunoprecipitation combined with knockdown (Selbach, 2008) upon stably immortalised human-derived myoblast cell lines.

 Results: